Tanushri-Das/nextjs-typescript-todo-app/README.md

 - Responsive design

-4. Open your browser and visit `http://localhost:3000` to access the application.
+4. Open my browser and visit `http://localhost:3000` to access the application.

 ## Components